What Is Cancer?

-If your child has recently been diagnosed with cancer, you'll probably want answers to some general questions about cancer - about how it develops, how it is treated and what terms like 'remission' actually mean.
+If your child has had a recent cancer diagnosis, you'll probably want answers to some general questions - about how cancer develops, how it is treated and what terms like 'remission' actually mean.

 - the human body is made up of many millions of tiny building blocks called cells

 - each type of cell has a special function